-After the scope of work, for both demolition and, if applicable, repairs to the purchased home, is agreed to by all parties, the Program will provide the total demolition and repair costs to the Construction Manager.
+After the scope of work, the Program will provide the total demolition costs to the Construction Manager.
 The Program will provide the approved works by means of a Work Order issued to the Construction Manager.

 Work Order Content Description Demolition and Abatement of Hurricane- Damaged Home Scope of Work The scope of work for the demolition and any abatement work activities at the hurricane-damaged home which were agreed upon between the Construction Manager and Program Staff during the scope walk.
 The scope of work shall define if there are any abatement activities to be performed prior to demolition.
 Demolition and abatement work will be scoped using the Program's unit prices included in each Construction Manager contract signed with PRDOH.
 The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of a Scope Change to the Work Order.

-Purchased Home Repair Scope of Work The repairs scope of work to be performed at the purchased home which was agreed upon by Program staff and the Construction Manager.
-The repair scope of work shall include property.
-All selective demolition, abatement, and repair work will be scoped using the selective demolition and any abatement work required for the price List.
-The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of a Scope Change to the Work Order.
-Timeframe for Completion The allowed time for the Construction Manager to complete the design, permitting, abatement, and demolition works of the hurricane-damaged property, as well as the allowed time for the Construction Manager to complete the design, permitting, abatement and, selective demolition, and repair works at the purchased replacement home.
+Work Content Order Description Timeframe Completion for The allowed time for the Construction Manager to complete the design, permitting, abatement, and demolition works of the hurricane-damaged property, as well as the allowed time for the Construction Manager to complete the design, permitting, abatement and, selective demolition.
 Base timeframe for completion of all work will be included in each Construction Manager contract signed with PRDOH.
 Additional time may be allowed through the issuance of a properly executed Scope Change to the Work Order.
 The Construction Manager must demonstrate the existence of extraordinary conditions that justify any additional time to be awarded by means of the Scope Change.
 Non-compliance with the established timeframe may result in the application of liquidated damages to the Construction Manager.